 It really looks like eating some dark chocolate can do wonders for your heart.
 Which is funny considering what milk chocolate can do to it.

-It Can Lower Blood Pressure and Reduce Insulin Sensitivity
+It Can Lower Blood Pressure and Improve Insulin Sensitivity

 The results of the study showed that dark chocolate can reduce the blood pressure of healthy individuals and improve insulin sensitivity.
 It’s not hard to understand why this is the case either.
 White chocolate is made from cocoa butter and doesn’t come with any of the great antioxidant properties of dark chocolate.